Azure/azure-sdk-for-java/storage/client/README.md

 https://myaccount.queue.core.windows.net/myqueue
 ```

-### Supported HTTP Operations
-Each resource supports operations based on the HTTP verbs GET, PUT, HEAD, and DELETE.
-The verb, syntax, and supported HTTP version(s) for each operation appears on the reference page for each operation.

 ### Queue Names
 Every queue within an account must have a unique name.
 The queue name must be a valid DNS name, and cannot be changed once created.
 Queue names must confirm to the following rules:
 1. A queue name must start with a letter or number, and can only contain letters, numbers, and the dash (-) character.